AnirudhGovil/CourtCasesAnalysis/README.md

 # CLassification

-Predict the disciplinary action based on the
+Predict the whether the bail will be refused, granted, ordered or rejected based on the a series of other paramters.

+Uses a random forest classifier.

+Run aggregator, then preprocess_raw, then classifier.py